-The Vascular Flora of Pennsylvania: Annotated Checklist and AtlasAmerican Philosophical Society, 1993 - 636 páginas This vol. is the first published product of the Pennsylvania Flora Database, created & maintained at the Morris Arboretum of the U. of Pennsylvania.
-The database has its roots in the work of Edgar T. Wherry, John M. Fogg, Jr., & Herbert A. Wahl, the Atlas of the Flora of PennsylvaniaÓ (Wherry et al. 1979), published by the Morris Arboretum.
-Over a period of 40 years, Wherry & his colleagues gathered data from the major Pennsylvania herbaria & manually placed a quarter of a million dots on over 3500 maps (Fogg 1944).
-The Pennsylvania Flora Database retains the emphasis on specimen-based, site-specific data.
-The checklist of included taxa has undergone extensive review to reflect recent taxonomic & nomenclatural revisions.
-Questionable specimens have been re-evaluated with the result that several taxa included in earlier works were dropped.
-Recent discoveries have been added & distribution data has been updated.
-This vol. also includes collections made in the 1990s in conjunction with the Pennsylvania Natural Diversity Inventory (PNDI), the state heritage program.
-The maps present the accumulated collection of information for each taxon as represented in the herbaria.
-Illus., reprinted 1996. |
+The PA Flora Database (PFD) has its roots in the work of Edgar Wherry, John Fogg, Jr., and Herbert Wahl, the "Atlas of the Flora of PA", pub. by the Morris Arboretum of the Univ. of PA.
+Over a period of 40 years, Wherry and his colleagues gathered data from the major PA herbaria and manually placed a quarter of a million dots on over 3,500 maps, which are reproduced in this volume.
+The checklist of included taxa has undergone extensive review to reflect recent taxonomic and nomenclatural revisions.
+Recent discoveries have been added and distribution data has been updated.
+This volume also includes collections made in the 1990s in conjunction with the PA Natural Diversity Inventory.
+Extensive illustrations.
+Reprinted 1996.

 Términos y frases comunes